qavajs/qavajs.github.io/docs/Guides/page-object.md

 ---

 # Page Object
-Framework provides capability to call getElement method from po object that resolves plain-english selector and return webdriverIO element or array of webdriverIO element.
+Framework provides capability to call getElement method from po object that resolves plain-english selector and return element or array of elements.
 ```javascript
 const { po } = require('@qavajs/po');